NW Colorado Fly Fishing Reports

 Just one mile downstream of the Stagecoach tailwaters this stretch of river can be very productive year round.
 This state wildlife area is about 2.5 miles of idyllic trout stream habitat.
 There is a high density of fish in this area so do not walk past any structure without first casting in for a try.
 Sight casting this stretch of river is popular.

 Sarvis is open and the river is fishable and productive.
+Flows are down but temps are still good.
 Feel free to give a call down to the shop with any questions.

 970-879-6552